-Upon the closing of our IPO, our executive officers, directors and the holders of more than 5% of our outstanding common stock in the aggregate beneficially owned approximately 82% of our common stock.
+As of April 30, 2018, our executive officers, directors and the holders of more than 5% of our outstanding common stock in the aggregate beneficially owned approximately 42% of our common stock.
 As a result, these stockholders, acting together, will have significant influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 Corporate actions might be taken even if other stockholders oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of our company that other stockholders may view as beneficial.